falke327/finance-commander/README.md

 ## Planned Features
 - Tracking and reporting of checking accounts
+  - MEMO: We need Raw-Tables and transfer status
 - Tracking and reporting of deposit portfolio development
 - Monthly upload of statements and automatically insert into database.
+  - MEMO: Import-Tables and import status

 ## Build
 coming soon